marijnh/browserkeymap/README.md

     myMap.lookup("Ctrl-Q") // → handleQuit
     myMap.lookup("Alt-F4") // → undefined

-You can add and remove bindings on an existing keymap.
+You can create a new map from an existing map with its `update`

-    myMap.addBinding("Alt-F4", handleQuit)
-    myMap.addBindings({"Enter": something, "Esc": something})
-    myMap.removeBinding("Shift-Space")

-So far, this doesn't do anything that a JavaScript object couldn't do.
-The constructor accepts a second argument, which is an options object.
-These options are supported:
+method:

+    var newMap = myMap.update({
+      "Alt-F4": handleQuit,
+      "Ctrl-Q": null
+    })

+That will create a new map, starting with the bindings in `myMap`, adding a binding for `Alt-F4`, and removing the binding for `Ctrl-Q`.

-  * **`multi`**: Boolean, defaults to true.
-Toggles support multi-stroke key bindings.
-Binding names may be space-separated strings containing multiple key names.
-The keymap will track which prefixes are part of a multi-stroke binding, and when such a prefix is looked up, it will return `"..."`, to indicate to client code that it should buffer the key name, and, on the next non-modifier key event, try looking up that key name suffixed by the next key name (separated by a space).
+Multi-stroke keys are supported by providing space-separated names to a keymap.
+When a prefix of a multi-stroke key is looked up, the `lookup` method will return `Keymap.unfinished`.
+The handler should then buffer the key name, and on the next key event (possibly with a timeout to clear buffered keys), try again by prefixing the new key event's name with the buffered key(s).

-  * **`call`**: Function, defaults to null.
-When given, it makes this keymap a programmatic keymap, meaning the bindings are ignored and the function that is the value of the `call` option will be called, with the key name, when a key is looked up, and its return value returned.

 ## License